 Unfortunately, synthetics have to be specifically sought out and tested for independently.
 We know of some brands that have tested positive for synthetics and we have no doubt there are others out there.

-If a hemp-derived CBD product is getting people “high” or intoxicated, there’s a chance that it contains synthetics.
+If a hemp-derived CBD product is getting people “high” or intoxicated, there’s a chance that it contains synthetics and it should be avoided.

 There’s a lot that goes into determining if a brand is safe and reputable.
 Lab testing, batch testing, sourcing, public reputation, customer service and transparency are all things to consider and look into if you’re thinking about trying a new brand.